bobsmithliu/COMMdoc/docs/voice-channel.md

 Voice channel is another function in Discord, which allow users to communicate with each other through their preferred audio inputs.
 Users will have the optional features, such as push-to-talk, in-game overlay, and streaming.
 The following instruction will teach you how to:

-- Use a voice channel,
+- use a voice channel,
-- Create a voice channel, and
+- create a voice channel, and
-- Customize a voice channel.
+- customize a voice channel.

 {: .no_toc }